 Getting there and around

 Hasedera Temple is a 15-20 minute walk from Hasedera Station on the Kintetsu Osaka Line.
-From Sakurai Station, Hasedera Station can be reached in a short train ride (10 minutes, 240 yen one way, covered by the Kintetsu Rail Pass and Kansai Thru Pass).
+From Sakurai Station, Hasedera Station can be reached in a short train ride (10 minutes, 240 yen one way, covered by the Kintetsu Rail Pass and Kansai Railway Pass).
 There are also direct trains from Osaka's Uehonmachi Station.

 How to get to and around Sakurai